- About Us

 Account Executive, CPower Energy Management

-Philip Ciulla is an Account Executive for CPower Energy Management helping to connect power years with market revenues that are available through Demand Response.
+Philip Ciulla is an Account Executive for CPower Energy Management helping to connect power users with market revenues that are available through Demand Response.
 Mr. Ciulla has been in the Demand Response Industry since 2011 and has had roles in Contracting, Customer service, Operations, Metering, Project Management, Account Management, and Business Development.
 He uses his experience and knowledge on Demand Response to help create comprehensive and compelling demand-side management strategies to help power users in New England earn and save with the program available.

 This session will present Energy Business Planning Best Practices that help Facility Managers address the growing demand for improved energy resiliency in healthcare facilities, including a case study from a Connecticut Hospital.
 In an age of heightened concern about grid reliability, natural disasters and terrorism, hospitals are faced with meeting two very difficult conditions: